Richter BU Collection

 The fund

-The Library of the Academy of Sciences and Letters of Montpellier
+The Library of the Montpellier Academy of Sciences and Letters

 Website of the Montpellier Academy of Sciences and Letters

 It was dissolved in September 1793, and its collections (2,500 to 3,000 volumes) were confiscated.
 A large portion was scattered or stolen, while some books were carefully salvaged by members of the academy.
-The remainder, made available by the state to the city of Montpellier in 1806, is currently housed atthe Emile Zola Central Library.
+The remainder, made available by the government to the city of Montpellier in 1806, is currently housed atthe Émile Zola Central Library.

-From this period, the Richter Library holds only the minutes of the public meetings and the two volumes of the *History of the Royal Society of Sciences*, published in 1766 and 1768.
-The Historical Library of Medicine, for its part, holds five handwritten volumes of memoirs, known as the “Poitevin collections”—named after their author, Jacques Poitevin—covering the period from 1777 to 1782.
+From this period, the Richter University Library holds only the minutes of the public meetings and the two volumes of the *History of the Royal Society of Sciences*, published in 1766 and 1768.
+The Historical Library of Medicine, for its part, holds five handwritten volumes of papers—known as the “Poitevin collections,” named after their author Jacques Poitevin—covering the period from 1777 to 1782.

 In 1795, the institution was secretly revived under the name Société libre des Sciences et Belles-lettres de Montpellier and expanded its research areas to include the humanities.
-Despite the presence of illustrious figures among its members (Jean-Antoine Chaptal,Jean-Jacques de Cambacérès,Augustin Pyrame deCandolle, andPaul-Joseph Barthès), it ceased to exist in 1816.
+Despite counting illustrious figures among its members (Jean-Antoine Chaptal,Jean-Jacques de Cambacérès,Augustin Pyrame deCandolle, andPaul-Joseph Barthès), it ceased to exist in 1816.

 Its short-lived existence, set against a turbulent historical backdrop, prevented the accumulation of a substantial collection.
-It is unknown what became of its modest library, which was evidently dispersed.
-All that remains today is the catalog preservedat the Hérault Departmental Archives in Pierresvives andthe complete series of the Society’s publications from 1803 to 1814 in six volumes, available at the Richter University Library.
+It is not known what became of its modest library, which was evidently dispersed.
+All that remains today is the catalog, preservedat the Hérault Departmental Archives in Pierresvives, and the complete six-volume series of the Society’s publications from 1803 to 1814, available at the Richter University Library.

 The Montpellier Academy of Sciences and Letters was foundedunder its current name in 1846.
 Focusing on the sciences, the humanities, and medicine, it established a library that, in 1921, was transferred to the Central Library of the University of Montpellier under an agreement, which was updated in 2014 with the Interuniversity Library.